ilakshaygupt/otakusama-backend/README.md

 # Otakusama

 Welcome to Otakusama!
-This is a web application that allows you to explore and read manga online.
+This is a  application that allows you to explore and read manga online.
 Below is a guide on how to use the application.

 ## Homepage